-- 4(a) See Exhibits 3(a) and 3(b). - 4(b) The Company furnish agrees to upon request to the Commission copy each holders defining rights instrument the of of senior and subordinated debt of the Company. - 10(a) Amendment to Directors Stock Compensation and Filed herewith.
+4(a) See Exhibits 3(a) and 3(b).

+4(b) Company agrees to furnish upon request to the Commission copy each instrument defining the rights of holders of senior and subordinated debt of the Company.

+10(a) Amendment to Directors Stock Compensation and Filed herewith.